-- 1. Click the button, choose All Programs | Crystal Reports 2008 | Crystal Reports 2008 The application opens and displays the start page. - 2.
-Click the \ Blank report option from the START A NEW REPORT column The Database Expert dialog box appears - 4.
+- 2. Click the Blank report option from the START A NEW REPORT column The Database Expert dialog box appears - 4.
 Find the Access/Excel (DAO) folder and double-click it This activates the Access/Excel (DAO) dialog window.
 Please note double-clicking only works on the first database connection created.
 Afterwards you must double-click the Make New Connection item. - 5.
 With the Access/Excel (DAO) dialog window open, make sure the Database Type: is set to Access and the Database Name: is pointed the Northwind 2008.mdb data file included with the course class files.
 Click

-- 6. Now that the connection is established, verify the connection is now listed in the My Connections folder.
+- 6. The connection is established, verify the connection is now listed in the My Connections folder.
 Do this by collapsing and expanding the folder or RIGHT click the folder and choose Refresh From the My Connections folder you will now see the new connection just created. - 7.
 Expand the Tables folder and select the Customers table.
 Click on - 8.
 The Customers table will now appear on the right list labeled Selected Tables:.
 Click OK